-In Colorado, the sex crime of statutory rape occurs when a person has penetrative sex with a minor under the legal age of consent of 17 years old.
-Even if no force is involved, statutory rape is prosecuted as sexual assault (CRS 18-3-402).
-The only exceptions are if the people involved are married or near in age.
+In Colorado, the crime of statutory rape is defined as engaging in sexual penetration with a minor under the legal age of consent of 17 years old.
+Even if the sex is consensual, statutory rape is prosecuted as sexual assault (CRS 18-3-402).
+The only exceptions are if the people involved are married or fall within Colorado’s Romeo and Juliet law exception.

 Depending on the case, a violation of Colorado’s statutory rape laws can be a felony or a misdemeanor.
 Felony convictions require the defendants to register as a sex offender.
 But it may be possible to get the charges reduced or dismissed through a plea bargain.